-- 1. Choose File | New from the menu or click on the D button on the standard toolbar. - 2.
+- 1. To display the New dialog, choose one of the following: - Click on the D button on the standard toolbar. - Select File | New from the menu. - 2.
 Select ServoSetup from the dialog box that appears. - 3.
 Select the CPU type (PiC, MMC or MMC for PC).
-Note: the default selection is the last selection made. - 4.
+Note: The default selection is the last selection made. - 4.
 Choose OK.

 New ? ×

-New Ladder Diagram ОК
+New ОК

+Analog Interfaced Drive System Cancel

-Project SercosSetup Cancel
+Project SercosSetup Holp

-ServoSetup Help
+ServoSetup

+Target CPU

-C PiC C MMC O MM IC for PC
+1C for PC

-Note: In the PiCPro Standalone MMC Edition, the CPU type is always MMC and is therefore not an option on this dialog box.
+Note: In the PiCPro MMC-Limited Edition, the CPU type is always MMC and is therefore not an option on this dialog box.